To know what to leave out and what to put in; just where and just how, ah, that is to have been educated in the knowledge of simplicity.

 Overpacking commonly begins with too much clothing, and often this is no more than an issue of attitude.
 Take exercise clothing, for example.
 Not all that many years ago, we didn't really have anything called "exercise clothing"; people just dressed casually when exercising.
 It's certainly nice to have modern, specialized garments, but unless you're preparing for the Olympics, it's a luxury, not a necessity.
 Many of the exercise shoe companies make dual-purpose shoes that look like casual business shoes, but employ running shoe construction; they can be used effectively for both.
 More specialized shoes (for golf, say, or bowling) can usually be rented when required.
 So again, while this stuff is nice to have, one needs to decide whether or not the associated benefits are worth lugging it around wherever you go, thus foregoing the joys (and returns) of packing light.
 For me, there's no argument!

-Deal with temperature variation by layering, not by packing heavier clothing; a set of long underwear — especially the newer technical varieties — is much more weight/bulk-efficient than a heavy coat.
-And because the human body loses a disproportionate amount of heat through the head (where the skin does not vasoconstrict), wearing a hat is a particularly important part of keeping warm.
+Deal with temperature variation by layering, not by packing heavier clothing; a set of long underwear — especially the newer technical varieties — is significantly more weight/bulk-efficient than a heavy coat.
+And because the human body loses a disproportionate amount (up to 25%) of heat through the head (where the skin does not vasoconstrict), wearing a hat is a particularly important part of keeping warm.
 The packing list on this site includes 5–7 layers of upper-body insulation, enough for anything short of an arctic expedition.

 The other end of the scale demands that we pay closer attention.
 Humans are fairly tolerant of cold, and can regularly recover even from long periods of hypothermia.
 Raise the body temperature more than 6°F (3°C) above normal, though, and the brain malfunctions (double that figure, and all your temperature concerns will be forever eliminated).